Diamond Head Vista

 No analysis available

-I looked for a numeric owner-occupancy percentage such as "80% owner occupied" or any exact figure, but the remarks only provide a qualitative statement that owner occupancy is high.
-Without an explicit number, the current value of 61.0 is kept, but with low confidence because the remarks do not confirm it.
+I searched for an explicit owner-occupancy percentage such as "80% owner occupied" or similar numeric wording.
+The remarks only provide a qualitative statement that owner occupancy is high, so the current value of 61% is kept.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.